-Please continue with your application on the portal and email us at mrtb@medsci.co.nz with your referees name and email details so we can contact them directly.
+Technical issue: technical error on our practitioner portal - it means anyone asked to provide referee details as part of their application can't.
+Continue your application on the portal and email mrt@medsci.co.nz with your referees name/email details so we can contact them directly.

 Conduct reviews